 The geotechnical and structural engineering research labs at Drexel University provide a forum to perform large-scale experimentation across a broad range of areas including infrastructure preservation and renewal, structural health monitoring, geosynthetics, nondestructive evaluation, earthquake engineering, and novel ground modification approaches among others.

-The Hess laboratory also hosts large-scale geotechnical experimental facilities, including a shaking table, multiaxial tension test device, and a pilot-scale facility for large geotechnical engineering experiments.
+The Department hosts large-scale geotechnical experimental facilities, including a shaking table, multiaxial tension test device, and a pilot-scale facility for large geotechnical engineering experiments.
 The lab is also equipped with a 32 channel HBM MGCplus data acquisition system.
 This system has a 24 bit A/D for each channel to enable synchronous data acquisition and is capable of sampling each channel up to 2.4 KHz.
 An array of sensors including LVDTs, wire potentiometers, linear and rotational accelerometers, and load cells are also available.

 The Woodring Laboratory hosts a wide variety of geotechnical, geosynthetics, and materials engineering testing equipment.
 The geotechnical engineering testing equipment includes an automated cyclic triaxial testing device, a Geotac triaxial testing device, ring shear apparatus, constant rate of strain consolidometer, an automated incremental consolidometer, an automated direct shear device and a large-scale consolidometer (12” by 12” sample size).
 Other equipment includes a Fisher pH and conductivity meter as well as a Brookfield rotating viscometer.
 Electronic and digital equipment include FLIR SC 325 infrared camera for thermal measurements, NI Function generators, acoustic emission sensors and ultrasonic transducers, signal conditioners, and impulse hammers for nondestructive testing.